gabehollombe-aws/step-functions-workshop/website/source_content/source_index.md

 * Update our state machine to run the Check Name and Check Address states in parallel using the `Parallel` state type

-* Update our state machine's 'Review Requried?' `Choice` state to handle the results from the parallel data checks.
+* Update our state machine's 'Review Required?' `Choice` state to handle the results from the parallel data checks.
 We need to do this because the Parallel state returns each check as an element in an array in the same order the steps are specified in the `Parallel` state definition.

 ### Make these changes